CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

    ![EmonCMS Inputs](/images/emoncms_device_inputs2.PNG?raw=true)

 ### Other software options
 If you would like to use something other than EmonCMS, you can do that too!
 Make sure the ATM90E32 library is included in the sketch.
 See the [examples folder](https://github.com/CircuitSetup/Split-Single-Phase-Energy-Meter/tree/master/Software/examples) for examples of how things could be done using JSON or MQTT.
+Users have already setup feeds to HomeAssistant, Influxdb, and Graphina.

 ## Hardware Setup:
 ### Connect your controller to the energy meter